kalyan63/Mininet-Migration/Question1.md

     > !['Single Image'](q1_a.png)

+    > Here we can see similar Download Time, but Host h3 has lower bandwidth than the other two.
+The main reason for this is concurrent download by all the host.
+Here I would first invoke the client of h2 and then h3 and h4.
+Since it takes time for my python code to run one client after the other so h3 will always be in a race condition with h2 and h4 since its being invoked in the middle.

+    > Since its concurrent download the server bandwidth is equal to sum of the above bandwidths.

 2. **Linear Topology (Bandwidth):**
     >
         |      Bandwidth (in Mb)        |   10          |   100         |   1000 (1 Gb)     |